Two U.S. states probing banks over Libor manipulation

-Schneiderman, along with Connecticut’s Attorney General George Jepsen started the investigation six months ago into the possible rigging of Libor, the London interbank offered rate, New York Attorney General spokesman James Freedland told Reuters.
+Schneiderman joined Connecticut’s Attorney General George Jepsen to start the investigation six months ago into the possible rigging of Libor, the London interbank offered rate, New York Attorney General spokesman James Freedland told Reuters.

 Libor is compiled from estimates by big banks of how much they believe they have to pay to borrow from each other.
 It is used for $550 trillion of interest rate derivatives contracts and influences rates on many lending transactions, including mortgages, student loans and credit cards.